semaphoreci/docs/docs/docs-contributing/STYLE_GUIDE.md

 - always provide alt text for people using screen readers, e.g. `![The picture of an organge cat](./img/cat.jpg)`
 - strive to create pictures with wider-than-tall aspect ratio such as 3:2, 4:3, or 16:9.
 Images that are taller than wider take a lot of screen real state and look bad
+- in practice, images of size around 800 x 400 seem to work best

 ## Links